-- This executive committee assists the Group and subsidiary boards in fulfilling their governance oversight responsibilities. - Evaluates, reviews and reports on: - risk appetite, strategy and tolerance, including integration with the Group's culture, values and behaviour. - the effective operation of the risk management framework.
+- This executive committee assists the Group and subsidiary boards in fulfilling their governance oversight responsibilities. - Evaluates, reviews and reports on: - Risk appetite, strategy and tolerance, including integration with the Company's culture, values and behaviour. - The operation of risk management frameworks in the effective mitigation of strategic, operational and external risks.